moirahartigan/Ms1-Schools-Out-Childcare/README.md

   </p>

-* The warning returned was for the navigation section lascking a heading - A business logo was used in place of a heading.
+* The warning returned from the html validator identified the navigation section was lacking a heading - however a business logo was used in place of a heading for this section.
 #### <em>CSS Validator</em>
  <p align="center">
  <img src="https://github.com/moirahartigan/Ms1-Schools-Out-Childcare/blob/master/readme/css-validation.png">